🔮 Uncovering the realities of populism in Japan

 Deconstructing the myth

 Several studies show that this myth is no longer sustainable, even in Japan.
-To examine the relationship between populist attitudes and voting behaviour among Tokyo residents, we conducted a survey using the populist attitudes scale developed by Agnes Akkerman and Anne Schulz.
+To examine the relationship between populist attitudes and voting behaviour among Tokyo residents, I conducted a survey with Takeshi Hieda and Masahiro Zenkyo, using the populist attitudes scale developed by Agnes Akkerman and Anne Schulz.

-My research showed that populist attitudes do exist in Japan, as they do in the West.
-However, I found that those who voted for Yuriko Koike and the Tokyo First Party were less populist than those who supported other parties.
+Our research showed that populist attitudes do exist in Japan, as they do in the West.
+However, we found that those who voted for Yuriko Koike and the Tokyo First Party were less populist than those who supported other parties.

 Likewise, Axel Klein examined the Reiwa Shinsengumi, a Japanese political party often described as having elements of ‘leftist populism’.
 When he analysed the party from an ideational point of view, he found it did not meet the conditions of populism.